Your Cart

 So rather than downing excessive coffee or, even worse, certain “energy” drinks, you may want to try to put many of these energy boosters into your daily routine and diet.
 As always, you should consult your healthcare professional prior to beginning any new dietary or lifestyle regimen.

 Stay hydrated by making sure you’re drinking enough water and other fluids throughout the day.
-The National Academy of Medicine suggests about nine cups of fluids a day for women and 13 cups for men.
+The National Academy of Medicine suggests about nine cups of water a day for women and 13 cups for men.

 Green tea can help boost energy.
 It naturally contains some caffeine but less than coffee.
 It’s also high in antioxidants, such as catechins.